hawkeyedatatsai/Stroke-Prediction/README.md

 - For general public who are 50 year or older, it is suggested to actively check the [symptom of stroke](https://www.cdc.gov/stroke/signs_symptoms.htm) to raise the awareness of it.
 Meanwhile, other traits we studied from the dataset that could lead to stroke include : female, married, living at urban, working in private sector and never smoked.
 However, it does not suggest that a 25 yr old single male who smokes two packs of cigarette a day will not get stroke.
 In fact, these traits is describing the stroke at a broader sense.
 For instance, we observe there are more female than male that had stroke, and it could be related to pregancy or longer life.
 Working in a private sector at downtown big cities would probably generate more stress and imbalance work and sleep time, which ultimately cause bad health then the risk of stroke.
 Not to mention, CDC has asserted that [secondhand smoke increases the risk for stroke by 20−30%.](https://www.cdc.gov/tobacco/campaign/tips/diseases/heart-disease-stroke.html#:~:text=Secondhand%20smoke%20increases%20the%20risk%20for%20stroke%20by,increase%20your%20risk%20of%20having%20a%20heart%20attack.)

+- On dealing imbalance data, oversampling methods increase on chance of finding TP significantly, the models without oversampling can only find 2.5% TP the most whilst most the oversampled models can find more than 50%!

 # Contact Info

-Please direct all communications to hawkeyedatatsai@gmail.com
+Please direct all communications to Henry Tsai @ hawkeyedatatsai@gmail.com